GIFTED & TALENTED

 IDENTIFICATION

-For the identification of Gifted and Talented students, RSU 1 relies on parent/teacher referrals along with the results from an assortment of assessments.
-According to the Maine Legislation on Gifted and Talented Education,in order to identify a student one piece of subjective evidence (parent/teacher referral) is needed along with two pieces of objective evidence (norm-referenced or criterion-referenced assessments).
+For the identification of Gifted and Talented students, we most heavily consider the objective data of common assessments.
+According to the recommendations of Maine Legislation on Gifted and Talented Education, in order to identify a student one piece of subjective evidence (parent/teacher referral or observational data) is needed along with two pieces of objective evidence (norm-referenced or criterion-referenced assessments, such as CogAT and NWEA).

-Beginning in second grade, teachers and parents are encouraged to fill out a Gifted and Talented Referral Form if they suspect a child may be gifted.
-According to the Maine Department of Education Gifted and Talented website, gifted children are those "who excel, or have the potential to excel, beyond their age peers, in the regular school program, to the extent that they need and can benefit from programs for the gifted and talented."
+Beginning in second grade, teachers and parents are welcome to fill out a Gifted and Talented Referral Form if they suspect a child may be gifted.
+According to the Maine Department of Education, gifted children are those "who excel, or have the potential to excel, beyond their age peers, in the regular school program, to the extent that they need and can benefit from programs for the gifted and talented."
+This typically includes 3-5% of a student population.

-Each spring a Gifted and Talented Committee consisting of RSU 1 teachers and administrators meets to review nominees for GT services after looking at their test scores and the comments and observations written about them by teachers and parents.
-All student names are removed from the information being analyzed in order to maintain the anonymity of each candidate and ensure the objectivity of the process.
+Each spring the Gifted and Talented Committee meets to review nominees for GT services after reviewing their test scores and the comments and observations written about them by teachers and parents.
+During our universal screening process in grades 2 and 5, all student names are removed from the information being analyzed in order to maintain the anonymity of each candidate and ensure the objectivity of the process.
 According to the state mandate, it is permissible for each school district to identify up to 5% of their student population for Gifted and Talented instruction.
 Additionally, schools are permitted to identify up to 5% in visual arts and music combined.

 DISMISSAL AND APPEALS PROCESS

 When a student is identified as Gifted and Talented, they do not automatically carry that distinction with them until graduation.
-Each student who is identified will be reviewed every three years to establish whether or not they should continue to receive services.
-In cases where a student is not showing adequate growth, is unable to accomplish work, or wishes to part ways with the Gateway Program for some reason, she or he may be dismissed.
-The criteria for this re-identification is the same as that for original identification: one piece of subjective evidence and two pieces of objective evidence.
+Each student who is identified will be reviewed annually to establish whether or not they should continue to receive services.
+In cases where a student is not showing adequate growth, is unable to accomplish work, or wishes to part ways with Gifted and Talented programming , she or he may be dismissed or furloughed.
+The criteria for re-identification is the same as that for original identification: one piece of subjective evidence and two pieces of objective evidence.

 If you have any questions, comments or concerns, please contact: ahoskins@rsu1.org.